 Academy Faculty hail from diverse backgrounds, including academia, government, law firms, the diplomatic corps, the corporate world, NGOs, and former senior trade negotiators.
 Past presenters include former U.S. Trade Representative and World Bank President Robert Zoellick; former acting Trade Representative Stephen Vaughn; former Under Secretary of State for Economic Growth, Energy, and the Environment at the U.S. Department of State Catherine Novelli; President of the National Foreign Trade Council and former Deputy General of the WTO Amb.
 Rufus Yerxa; and esteemed Georgetown Law faculty including Professors Jennifer Hillman, Sean Hagan, Michael Gadbaw, and Katrin Kuhlmann.

 This IIEL Executive Education program is designed to build knowledge and networks to facilitate engagement in the international economic legal system, by training legal professionals; public policy officials; members of the international business, IGO, and NGO communities; academics; and others – including those from developing countries and transition economies.
 By design, this Executive Education program is open to experienced leaders and younger professionals alike.
 One need not be an attorney to attend.

 In order to enhance each participant’s learning experience, space may be limited.
 Therefore, we recommend early registration.
 Reach out to firstname.lastname@example.org for more info.

-Please click here to register for Global Trade Academy 2022: Review and Reform of Legal Foundations for more Inclusive Trade and Sustainable Development.
-Learn more about the 2022 Academy by previewing the official brochure here, and find a sneak-peek of the agenda here.
+The Global Trade Academy 2023: Review and Reform of Legal Foundations in a Changing Global Trade System will be held March 27-31, 2023.
+Learn more about the Academy by previewing the last years’ brochure here.